Ziharrk/Ziharrk.github.io/index.md

 I am interested in Functional programming (preferrably with Haskell) and compiler tooling.
 In the past I have also worked a bit with Coq and on high-performance numerical computations with CPU and GPU.

 My current project is a plugin for GHC that adds an implicit monadic effect to a language.
-The tool aims to simplify developmenmt of research languages/DSLs and to provide a tight integration with Haskell.
+The tool aims to simplify development of research languages/DSLs and to provide a tight integration with Haskell.
 The project is currently unpublished (see below), but the github repository for the tool is available [here](https://github.com/cau-placc/ghc-language-plugin).
 Within this project I learned a lot about the internals of the Glasgow Haskell Compiler.
 I also contributed a small patch to GHC for an [itch](https://gitlab.haskell.org/ghc/ghc/-/issues/20671) that bothered me.